PoseViz

 Documentation

 With the end of project HoPE, development of PoseViz mostly came to a stop.
 When I left my then-employer in May 2026, we agreed that I would take the project with me and host it from this website.
-For that occasion, I have been working on some improved demonstration-related features and long-postponed minor tweaks to make it more generally useful outside of our specific sensor setups.
-As of June 2026, this process is still ongoing.
-When all planned features are finished (hopefully very soon), I intend to do a ceremonial version bump and update this page with an new embedded interactive demo.
+For that occasion, I worked on some improved demonstration-related features and long-postponed minor tweaks to make it more generally usable outside of our specific sensor setups.
+Rendering performance and frame rate accuracy were also improved.
+Unless a follow-up research project ends up emerging, this is presumed to be the finished state of PoseViz.

 Poseviz_example